Book Your Complimentary Dream Vacation Planning Session

 - International travel – A medical or dental emergency abroad can be financially devastating.
 Many hospitals will collect your passport at admission and will not return it until your bill has been paid.
 Do you have the financial resources to handle a medical emergency should one arise?

 - Cruises – While there is a doctor on board every cruise ship, the ship’s infirmary can only handle simple things.
-Should you have a medical emergency, you would need to be evacuated off of the ship by helicopter.
+Should you have a medical emergency, you would need to be evacuated from the ship by helicopter.
 Onboard a cruise ship, a medical emergency can be something as simple as a broken ankle.
 The cost of evacuation from the ship is typically in the tens of thousands of dollars… and it won’t be covered by your health insurance even if you are evacuated to a US port.

 - You, a travel companion or someone at home has a chronic medical condition – Travel insurance will cover cancellation for illness or injury of a member of your travel party or a family member at home.
 The decision to stay home and lose potentially thousands of dollars in nonrefundable fees can make an already stressful situation even worse.
 Better to be able to get those fees reimbursed and plan your travel for a better time.
 (NOTE: make sure to check your travel insurance policy for any pre-existing condition terms.
 There are policies available that waive these clauses if purchased within a specified time frame after booking).